 This is an unacceptable gift as it is not related to the business conducted with DSV and is offered during a sensitive period.
 You cannot accept the gift.

-If in doubt, contact your immediate manager or country management.
+If you are in doubt, contact your immediate manager, country management or Group Sustainability & Compliance.

 DONATIONS TO CHARITY